cairo-book/cairo-book/src/ch99-01-03-01-storage-variables.md

 ```

 The value to be written to storage is passed into the function as an argument.
-The type of the argument is the custom storage struct.
+The type of the argument is the custom struct.

 ```rust, noplayground
     fn add_person(ref self: ContractState, name: Person) {